-Pleural mesothelioma, known also as lung mesothelioma, is is the most commonly-diagnosed type of mesothelioma, making up around 75% of all diagnosed patients.
-Prognosis can be poor for mesothelioma patients, but if the disease is caught early, treatment response is more favorable, which can help extend survival rate.
+Pleural mesothelioma, also referred to as lung mesothelioma, is the most commonly diagnosed type of mesothelioma, making up around 75% of all diagnosed patients.
+Prognosis is poor, but if the disease is caught early, treatment response is more favorable, which can help extend the survival rate.

 Due to the way in which asbestos enters the body, the most common form of mesothelioma is found on the pleural membrane; the lining of the lungs.
 It is rarer than lung cancer, with about 2,500 new cases diagnosed in the United States each year.